ABOUT THIS FILM BY THERESA SCHOBER

 The Calusa successfully resisted Spanish rule and attempts to convert them to Christianity.
 However their stronghold in Florida would crumble by the early 1700s.
 Slave raids drove them to the Florida Keys and ultimately to Cuba.
 Their abandoned island capital would live on as a camp for Cuban fishermen.
 Then home to a small community of pioneers and Koreshans.
 Finally a state archaeological preserve.

 Escampaba ~ The Kingdom of Carlos brings this history to life.
 Filmed on location at Mound Key and St. Augustine, this documentary is by archaeologist, Theresa Schober.
 It recreates the unique and significant role southwest Florida played in our nation’s history.
 The film includes interviews with leading scholars, descendants and activists.
-Bringing the past to life with re-enactments, animations, archival photographs and environmental footage, Escampaba ~ The Kingdom of Carlos recreates a forgotten piece of American history.
+Bringing the past to life with re-enactments, animations, archival photographs and environmental footage, Escampaba ~ The Kingdom of Carlos recreates a forgotten piece of the history of Florida and America.

 SNEAK PEEK GALLERY